SDVentures/Contour/README.md

 ### Declaration of global message validators

-Each incoming message passes through global validators, so they can be optionally defined in ‘validators’ section.
+Each incoming message passes through global validators, so they can be optionally defined in 'validators' section.
 Each class of validator must implement [IMessageValidator](https://github.com/SDVentures/Contour/blob/master/Sources/Contour/Validation/IMessageValidator.cs) interface (for more convenience you can inherit from class [FluentPayloadValidatorOf<T>](https://github.com/SDVentures/Contour/blob/master/Sources/Contour/Validation/Fluent/FluentPayloadValidatorOf.cs), which has already implemented this interface).

-Also you can set a value of ‘group’ parameter to ‘true’.
+Also you can set a value of 'group' parameter to 'true'.
 This would mean that you don’t need to enumerate all validators in component, and just add the name of a validators group, which will include all classes, implementing interface [IMessageValidator](https://github.com/SDVentures/Contour/blob/master/Sources/Contour/Validation/IMessageValidator.cs).

 ```xml
 <endpoint name="point1" connectionString="amqp://localhost:5672/ ">